-At the conclusion of the investigation, the headteacher or chief executive (or other investigator appointed in accordance with investigation exceptions sections above) will provide a formal written response.
+At the conclusion of the investigation, the Headteacher or Chief Executive (or other investigator appointed in accordance with investigation exceptions sections above) will provide a formal written response.
 If this deadline cannot be met, the complainant will be provided with the reasons for this, and a date by which the individual expects to be able to provide a formal response.

 - A formal response will detail any actions taken to investigate the complaint and provide a full explanation of the decision made and the reason(s) for it.
-Where appropriate, it will include details of actions the trust and/or its schools will take to resolve the complaint. - The complainant will be advised on how they are able to escalate their complaint should they remain dissatisfied with the outcome of Stage 1. - The complaint should be advised that all complaints documentation is stored securely in accordance with this policy and data protection policy.
+Where appropriate, it will include details of actions the trust and/or its schools will take to resolve the complaint - The complainant will be advised on how they are able to escalate their complaint should they remain dissatisfied with the outcome of Stage 1 - The complaint should be advised that all complaints documentation is stored securely in accordance with this policy and Data Protection Policy

 The formal response will be sent along with all supporting materials to the central service team responsible for complaints (complaints@learningpartners.org), for secure storage and later reference.
-The shared service team member responsible for complaints will ensure all relevant information relating to the complaint is kept at the trust in a secure, confidential file, separate from staff and pupil records.
-This information should be retained in accordance with the trust's data protection policy and procedures.
-Note that the secretary of state or a body conducting an inspection under s 109 of the Education and Skills Act 2008 may request access to complaints documentation.
+The trust team member responsible for complaints will ensure all relevant information relating to the complaint is kept at the trust in a secure, confidential file, separate from staff and pupil records.
+This information should be retained in accordance with the trust's Data Protection Policy and procedures.
+Note that the secretary of state or a body conducting an inspection under section 109 of the Education and Skills Act 2008 may request access to complaints documentation.

-6.7 Stage 2 (A) - Governor Investigations
+Stage 2 - Governor Investigations